Zhongzhou/the-learning-plumber/_posts/2024-07-25-ThreePapers.md

 ---
-title: "Quirky Summary of Three Recent Papers on GenAI"
+title: "Quick and Quirky Summary of Three Recent Papers on GenAI"
 date: 2024-07-25
 ---

 ## Paper 1: Students actually like AI generated Feedback!

 A very early and primitive attempt at prompt engineering GPT-3.5 to generate feedback for students on conceptual physics questions.
 Turns out, students actually like AI Generative feedback (if you don't tell them its AI).
-The reason might be that when faced with 100 student responses to grade, any human instructor will lose patience after the first 20, but AI just keeps writing....
+The reason might be that when faced with 100 student responses to grade, any human instructor will lose patience after the first 20, and start copying and pasting earlier answers.
+However, AI just keeps writing with all the patience in the world....

 [Exploring generative AI assisted feedback writing for students’ written responses to a physics conceptual question with prompt engineering and few-shot learning](https://journals.aps.org/prper/abstract/10.1103/PhysRevPhysEducRes.20.010152)